AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 >[!IMPORTANT]
 >**This section applies to Adobe Experience Manager (AEM) 6.5.5 to AEM 6.5.7**
 >There are some browser engines that are incompatible with the *SameSite=None* attribute used in the login token issued by AEM 6.5 to AEM 6.7.
-In most cases the issue can be resolved by upgrading the browser to the latest available version.
+Usually, the issue can be resolved by upgrading the browser to the latest available version.
 In some cases such upgrades may not be possible such as with smart displays, set top boxes or other devices with embedded browsing engines.

 Follow the steps below to exempt these incompatible clients when using *SameSite=None*: